-- ❖ To learn in a happy, caring environment. - To understand and obey these rules. - To recognise their rights and responsibilities within the school community, local community and society as a whole. - ❖ To maintain a positive attitude to all areas of school life. - To maintain positive relationships with all children and adults.
+- To understand and obey these rules. - To recognise their rights and responsibilities within the school community, local community and society as a whole. - To maintain a positive attitude to all areas of school life. - To maintain positive relationships with all children and adults.

-Children are taught these rules through PSHE lessons and the broader curriculum e.g. assemblies and the general ethos within school.
+Children are taught these rules through PSHE lessons and the broader curriculum e.g. Collective Worship and the ethos within school.